AbeyHaile/version_control/README.md

 4. Extensions for Python

-5. install remote repositories exstension
+5. Install remote repositories exstension depending on version of VS and follow the instruction.
+I didn't have to

-6.
+6. Click on source control --> write commit message --> ... tab select push.
+As long as github repo is configured to the local folder